MLBott/rental-catalog-with-oo-fundamentals/README.md

-# OO Software Development Fundamentals
+# OO Rental Catalog with Software Development Fundamentals

 ## Task
 > Understand the fundamentals of Object-Oriented development.